What is NEW INC & why should I apply?

 Can I work a full-time job while participating in NEW INC?

 Yes, NEW INC offers a Part-Time membership that provides flexibility to fit different schedules and is perfect for those who work a 9 to 5, travel often, or are juggling many freelance commitments.
 Our space is open 24 hours, 7 days a week.
 Support from staff, workshops, and other elements of the professional development program are available Monday to Friday.
-For more information about membership options go to our Apply page.

 I’ve been accepted but cannot participate this year.
 Can I defer my admission to next year?